 Building resilience and managing stress

-The CALM Website, provides information, resources, audio files, guided meditations and exercises in the key areas of:
+The Calm website offers resources including guided meditations and exercises in the key areas of:

-Some specific topics covered include; practical strategies to help meet deadlines, dealing with anger and developing positive mind states.
+Some specific topics include practical strategies to help meet deadlines, dealing with anger and developing positive mindsets.

 For more information on mindfulness tips and resources, see the UHCS web page, Easy ways to practice mindfulness.